Rx for orphan walrus calf: touch, massage, cuddle, repeat

 The calf initially was fed with a tube down its throat that sent food directly to the stomach.
 It was considered a hopeful sign when the animal began bottle feeding about a week later.

-The calf now sucks down up to a liter of formula seven times per day.
+The calf now sucks down as much as a liter of formula seven times per day.
 As the calf rehydrated and recuperated, he became more active, curious and plump.
-He now weighs 143 pounds (65 kilograms).
+He now weighs 143 pounds.

 “That’s a pretty dramatic change in a short time,” Gibbins said.